Three policemen killed in firing by poachers in MP, two accused also dead; IG transferred | Law-Order

 Santosh Giri, driver of the private vehicle in which police were travelling, was injured in the incident and undergoing treatment at the district hospital, said Superintendent of Police Rajiv Kumar Mishra.

 ''Our police personnel sacrificed their lives while stopping the poachers in Guna.
 By giving the status of martyrs to these policemen, their families will be given ex-gratia of Rs one crore each.
-One family member of each martyr will be given a government job,'' CM Chouhan said in a statement.
+One family member of each martyr will be given a government job,'' CM Chouhan said in a statement after a high-level meeting.

 ''The criminals involved in the incident have been identified.
 The body of a man killed by a bullet was also recovered from a nearby village.
 But further investigation is underway.
 Strict action will be taken against the criminals to set an example,'' he added.